Electrical resistivity, thermal conductivity, and viscosity of Fe-H alloys at Earth's core conditions: Introduction

 Previous research indicates that introducing light elements can significantly influence the transport properties, elastic wave velocities, and viscosity of Earth's interior\cite{greff-lefftzCoremantleCouplingViscoelastic1995,ichikawaAtomicTransportProperty2015,liAtomicTransportProperties2021,wagleResistivitySaturationLiquid2019,inoueResistivitySaturationHcp2020,zhangThermalConductivityFeSi2022}.
-Given that hydrogen is the most abundant in the universe, it plays a pivotal role in the Earth's mantle and core.
+Even a small amount of silicon doping greatly effects the transport properties of iron at the Earth's core conditions\cite{zhangThermalConductivityFeSi2022}.
+Given that hydrogen is the most abundant element in the universe, it plays a pivotal role in the Earth's mantle and core.
 Understanding the effects of an iron-hydrogen alloy under core conditions is particularly intriguing.
-The superionic behavior\cite{houSuperionicIronOxide2021,wangStrongShearSoftening2021,zhangDirectHHeChemical2022,heSuperionicIronAlloys2022a,yangIronHydrideEarth2022,parkElectrideFormationHCPIron2024} in the mantle suggests that hydrogen, when incorporated into iron under extreme pressure and temperature, could lead to unique transport properties.
+The superionic behavior\cite{houSuperionicIronOxide2021,wangStrongShearSoftening2021,zhangDirectHHeChemical2022,heSuperionicIronAlloys2022a,yangIronHydrideEarth2022,parkElectrideFormationHCPIron2024} suggests that hydrogen, when incorporated into iron under extreme pressure and temperature, could lead to unique transport properties.
 This includes potentially altered electrical and thermal conductivities, which are critical for modeling the core's thermal evolution and geomagnetic field dynamics.
 Additionally, the viscosity of the core, which influences convective processes and the geodynamo mechanism, could be markedly affected by the presence of hydrogen.

-We performed first-principles molecular dynamics (FPMD) simulations with both VASP\cite{kresseEfficientIterativeSchemes1996} and Quantum ESPRESSO\cite{giannozziQUANTUMESPRESSOModular2009a} for Fe-H alloys at two fixed volumes per supercell (1071 and 905 $\AA^3$), representing the outermost and innermost outer core conditions, respectively (Fig.~\ref{fig:md}).
-A periodic hexagonal supercell containing 128 iron atoms was doped with varying amounts of hydrogen (0, 1, 2, 4, 8, 16, 32 H atoms, equal to 0-0.45 wt\%) at interstitial sites.
-See Supplemental Material for computational details \cite{sm}.
-In our fixed cell simulations, we observed a linear increase in thermal pressure with the addition of hydrogen doping (Fig.\ref{fig:md} a).
-This trend indicates that hydrogen incorporation into the iron lattice contributes significantly to the internal pressure.
-Hydrogen increases the pressure at constant volume, or increases the volume and decreases the density at constant pressure.
-In the solid phases, we found that hydrogen atoms can move freely within the iron $hcp$ lattice (Fig.\ref{fig:md} b), which is the so-called superionic state\cite{cavazzoniSuperionicMetallicStates1999,liuMultipleSuperionicStates2019}.